3 Feet Is How Many Yards

 Understanding the Basics: Feet and Yards

 A yard, on the other hand, is defined as 3 feet.
-The term "yard" is believed to have originated from the length of a person's arm.
+And the term "yard" is believed to have originated from the length of a person's arm.
 Historically, the yard was used to measure cloth, and it was often defined as the distance from the tip of the nose to the end of the outstretched hand of a king.
 Like the foot, the yard has been standardized to be a precise unit of measurement.
 It is also used in the same regions as the foot, primarily in the US and the UK.

 Comprehensive Overview